-1) subclause 6.2, base station output power, for the highest static power step only, if this is measured at the antenna connector;
+1) Subclause 6.2, base station output power, for the highest static power step only, if this is measured at the antenna connector;

-2) subclause 6.6, unwanted emissions; outside the BS transmit band;
+2) Subclause 6.6, unwanted emissions; outside the BS transmit band;

-3) subclause 6.6.4.5.3, protection of the BS receiver;
+3) Subclause 6.6.4.5.3, protection of the BS receiver;

-4) subclause 6.7, transmit intermodulation; for the testing of conformance, the carrier frequencies should be selected to minimize intermodulation products from the transmitters falling in receive channels.
+4) Subclause 6.7, transmit intermodulation; for the testing of conformance, the carrier frequencies should be selected to minimize intermodulation products from the transmitters falling in receive channels.

 The remaining tests may be performed with or without the duplexer fitted.